dalijolijo/bitcore-node-manager/README.md

 * Overview of the memory pool and containing transactions

 ## Docker Solution
-You will find BitCore Node Manager as docker solution [here](https://github.com/dalijolijo/bitcore-node-manager/blob/master/docker/README.md).
+You will find Bitcloud Node Manager as docker solution [here](https://github.com/dalijolijo/bitcore-node-manager/blob/master/docker/README.md).

 ## Requirements

-* BitCore Core 0.14.0+
+* Bitcloud Core 0.14.0+
 * Web server (e.g. Apache, PHP built-in web server)
 * PHP 7.0.0+
     * cURL

 ## Installation

-1. Install BitCore Node Manager by cloning this repository or run [BitCore Node Manager as Docker Solution](https://github.com/dalijolijo/bitcore-node-manager/blob/master/docker/README.md).
+1. Install Bitcloud Node Manager by cloning this repository or run [Bitcloud Node Manager as Docker Solution](https://github.com/dalijolijo/bitcore-node-manager/blob/master/docker/README.md).
 2. Edit `src/Config.php` to enter your bitcoind RPC creditials, set a password and change other settings.
 3. Upload the folder to the public directory of your web server.
 If the folder is accesible via the internet, I recommed renaming the folder to something unique.
-Although BitCore Node Manager is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
+Although Bitcloud Node Manager is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
 4. Open the URL to the folder in your browser and login with the password choosen in `src/Config.php`.
 5. Optional: Run `chmod -R 770 /path-to-folder/{data, src, views}`.
 Only necessary for non Apache (`AllowOverride All` necessary) and publicly accessible web server.
 For more information, read next section.